Miracles

 <<wonders, signs, mighty acts>>

 These are exceptional or extraordinary events, not capable of explanation by natural causes but requiring supernatural power to bring them into reality.
-Christians should avoid the two extremes of seeing everything as a miracle
+They provide evidence and a rational basis for belief in God, and bring Him

 Salvation is the greatest miracle of all

-or considering nothing is a miracle.
-A miracle must function within the bounds of verifiable reality, to be observable (the lame walked, the blind see, etc) and this resulted in glory or praise being given to God (Mt 11:5, 15:31).
+glory.
+Miracles happen when God's conditions are fulfilled which include our faith, humble desperation and total dependency on Him, along with His sovereignty.
+They are beyond the capability of any human, although they be a vehicle through which they occur such as a person having the Holy Spirit empowered spiritual gift (1 Cor 12:9,10).
+Christians should avoid the two extremes of seeing everything as a miracle or considering nothing is a miracle.
+A miracle must function within the bounds of verifiable reality, and be observable (eg. the lame walked, the blind see, etc) and credit given to the initiator (Mt 11:5, 15:31).
 There was a close link between the works and the words of Jesus.
 Miracles were not performed just to impress the people or draw attention to Himself but as a platform to present the words of God (Mk 8:11,12).
 When the lost turn to Jesus this will begin a life-long transformation from sinners to saints.
 Although there will remain aspects of that old nature that should be increasingly replaced by the new (Eph 4:22-24).
 This, the greatest miracle of all is we sinners who were doomed to hell can be adopted children of God, through the blood of Jesus, and be headed for heaven (Jn 1:12).

 Jesus had a close dependency on the Father – the divine source of the miraculous power (Jn 5:19).
 The purpose of working miracles was to gain attention to His message, increase the people’s understanding and validate His being sent from God.
 Although they were amazed at the power of Jesus, many were still sceptical of who He was and did not wholeheartedly follow Him (Mt 12:38,39; Jn 2:11; Act 2:22).